irwine-young/Project-4-bootcamp/README.md

 ![ML Scores](Images/ml_score.png)

-Once the model was optimised, it was then deployed in a web app using Streamlit.
+Once the model was optimised, the model is serialised using Pickle, saved using Joblib then deployed/load in a web app using Streamlit.

 ![ML Web App](Images/app_model.png)

 ## Results
-This Tableau dashboard shows the accuracy of the model (86.85%) and its precision scores to predict those staying (0 - 87%) and leaving (1 -71%)
+This Tableau dashboard shows the accuracy of the model (85.71%) and its precision scores to predict those staying (0 - 87%) and leaving (1 -64%)

 ![Tableau](Images/tableau_dashboard.png)